Monkey Butt Mayhem

-This event comes from a 2021 fun spin we did on our annual Cross Timbers Trail Run!
+This event originated from a 2021 fun spin we did on our annual Cross Timbers Trail Run!
 And that spin came up because back in 2017, the Race Director was training for a race but wouldn't have time for a long run the weekend of producing Cross Timbers.
 In response, her coach told her to go run the hill at the start of the Cross Timbers race course 10 times throughout the race day.
 Each loop was only a 1/3 of a mile and would take her away for only a couple minutes each time.
 BUT the famous Monkey Butt Hill was on the loop which is a tenth of a mile and 100 feet of climbing (20% grade hill).
 The Race Director declared the goal beforehand on social media, and participants all day were checking on how many loops she had completed to keep her accountable.
 At the end of the day, between working all day plus the loops, it was a great workout.
 1,000 feet of gain in a 5K?
 Awesome!

 Enjoy a day amongst your fellow members of the trail community!
 With the opportunity to have a crewing setup you see every 1/3-mile, you can try out different things and have everything you need right there, and your family can spectate and enjoy being setup just 100 feet from the water's edge.